Hope and a Little Sugar

 Hope and a Little Sugar is a 2006 Indian English-language drama film directed by Tanuja Chandra, starring Anupam Kher, Mahima Chaudhry, Vikram Chatwal, Amit Sial, and Suhasini Mulay.
-It was shot in New York City and premired on 6 October 2006 at the South Asian International Film Festival in New York.
+It was shot in New York City and premiered on 6 October 2006 at the South Asian International Film Festival in New York.
 In addition, it was the opening film in 2008 for the Opening Night Gala at BAFTA, sponsored by the London Asian Film Festival by Tongues on Fire.

 Plot

 Ali (Amit Sial) is a photographer and bike messenger who lives in New York.
 He develops a friendship and falls in love with a married woman, Saloni Oberoi (Mahima Chaudhry).
 When her husband, Harry Oberoi (Vikram Chatwal), is killed during the September 11 attacks, Harry's father, a retired Colonel (Anupam Kher), begins to take his aggressions out on Ali for being a Muslim.
 Although Mrs. Oberoi (Suhasini Mulay) tries to stop the Colonel's behavior, the situation escalates as the Colonel, himself, becomes the target of social post-9/11 aggression directed towards him because he is a Sikh.